色石(カラーストーン)の選び方

 4. NozomiChoose by gender

-Romantic gemstones discovered by explorers.
-Among them, there are gemstones that are rarely found or can no longer be mined.
+Gemstones are full of romance, discovered by explorers.
+Among them, there are some that are rarely found or can no longer be mined.
 Rare stones continue to fascinate people with their rarity and beauty.
-Some are more expensive than diamonds, and the market price has increased several times in the past few years.
-We have summarized the most representative rare stones and their characteristics.
+Some are more expensive than diamonds, and their market prices have skyrocketed several times over in recent years.
+We have compiled a list of some of the most common rare stones and their characteristics.

-It is one of the three rarest stones, and its vivid neon blue color is attractive.
-It was originally mined in the state of Paraiba in Brazil, but large, high-quality Paraiba is extremely rare.
-Therefore, Brazilian Paraiba tourmalines are very expensive, with high-quality ones costing over 1 million yen per carat.
-It is also mined in Africa, but most of them are pale in color and are traded at a lower price than Brazilian ones.
+One of the three rarest stones, it has an attractive, vibrant neon blue color.
+It originated from mining in the state of Paraiba, Brazil, but large, high-quality Paraiba is extremely rare.
+As a result, Brazilian Paraiba tourmalines are very expensive, with high-quality ones costing over 1 million yen per carat.
+Paraiba is also mined in Africa, but many of its stones are paler in color and are traded at lower prices than Brazilian stones.

 アレキサンドライト alexandrite

-It is one of the three rarest stones and is characterized by its color-changing effect.
-It is said to be "emerald by day, ruby by night" and is attractive because it is greenish in sunlight and changes to a purplish reddish color under incandescent light.
-It is a stone with a dark and cool impression, so it is a popular gemstone among men.
+It is one of the three rarest stones and is known for its color-change effect.
+It is said to be "emerald by day, ruby by night," and its attractive color change from greenish in sunlight to a purplish reddish color in incandescent light.
+Its dark, cool impression makes it a popular gemstone among men.
 It is also designated as the June birthstone and the 45th wedding anniversary stone.
-High-quality stones with few inclusions and a clear color change are valuable and traded at high prices.
+High-quality stones with few inclusions and a clear color change are highly valued and traded at high prices.

 パパラチアサファイア Padparadscha Sapphire

-It is one of the three rarest stones, and its gentle pink to orange color, like that of a lotus flower (padparadscha), is its charm.
-If the pink is too strong, it becomes pink sapphire, and if the orange is too strong, it becomes orange sapphire, so the rarity of the subtle intermediate colors makes it popular, and the price is also significantly higher.
+It is one of the three rarest stones, and its charm lies in its soft pink to orange hue, like that of the lotus flower (padparadscha).
+If the pink is too strong, it becomes pink sapphire, and if the orange is too strong, it becomes orange sapphire, so the rarity of the subtle shades in between makes them popular, and the price is significantly higher.

-However, the colors range from pink to orange, so choose the color that suits your taste.
+However, the color ranges from pink to orange, so choose the color that suits your taste.

-Also, please be aware that some appraisal agencies will identify Padparadscha sapphires and others will not.
-The main production areas are Sri Lanka and Madagascar.
-As with rubies and sapphires, they are usually heat-treated.
-Unheated rubies and sapphires, which are beautiful even without this heat treatment, are in low circulation and are traded at high prices.
+Also, please be aware that some appraisal institutions will recognize Padparadscha sapphires and others will not.
+Padparadscha sapphires are mainly produced in Sri Lanka and Madagascar.
+Like rubies and sapphires, they are usually heat-treated.
+Unheated rubies and sapphires, which are beautiful even without heat treatment, are scarce in circulation and trade at high prices.

 タンザナイト Tanzanite

-It was discovered in Tanzania in 1967 and named "Tanzanite" by Tiffany & Co., and quickly became popular.
-Tanzanite traded on the market is only mined in Tanzania.
+Discovered in Tanzania in 1967, Tiffany&It quickly became popular after being named "Tanzanite" by the Tanzanite & Co., Ltd. The tanzanite traded on the market is only mined in Tanzania.
 It is a stone similar to sapphire, but unlike sapphire, it appears purple depending on the angle.
-In addition to the purplish blue color, some stones have a pleochroic reddish hue, giving them a mysterious impression.
-It is also designated as the December birthstone.
+In addition to its purplish blue color, some also show pleochroic reddish hues, giving it a mysterious impression.
+It is also designated as the birthstone for December.

 クリソベリルキャッツアイ Chrysoberyl Cat's Eye

-Cat's eye is a gemstone with a line of light engraved on it like a cat's eye (chatoyancy effect).
-The chatoyancy effect can be seen in other gemstones such as alexandrite and aquamarine, but chrysoberyl cat's eye is in a class of its own.
-Stones with beautiful cat's lines or stones with a shiny apple green or honey color are traded at high prices.
-It is the birthstone for February and is a gemstone that is perfect for Japanese clothing.
+Cat's eye is characterized by a ray of light that resembles a cat's eye (chatoyancy effect).
+While the chatoyancy effect can be seen in other gemstones such as alexandrite and aquamarine, chrysoberyl cat's eye is in a class of its own.
+Stones with a beautiful cat's eye line or stones with a lustrous apple green or honey color are traded at high prices.
+It is the birthstone for February and is a gem that is perfect for Japanese clothing.

-It is a rare stone that is only mined in Germany, with a beautiful vivid cobalt blue sparkle.
-Only small stones are mined, most of which are less than 0.1 carats.
-However, the vivid blue color makes it stand out even under 0.1 carats, and it is used as an accent in jewelry.
-Another attractive feature is that it turns orange when exposed to black light.
-It is a gemstone with relatively many inclusions, but the fewer the inclusions and the darker and more vivid it is, the higher the price it is traded for.
+This rare stone, with its beautiful, vibrant cobalt blue sparkle, is only found in Germany.
+Only small pieces are mined, most of which are less than 0.1 carat.
+However, even pieces under 0.1 carat have a striking vibrant blue color, making them popular as an accent in jewelry.
+Another attractive feature is the orange color that appears when exposed to black light.
+While this gemstone has a relatively high number of inclusions, the fewer the inclusions and the darker and more vibrant the stone, the higher the price.

 インペリアルトパーズ Imperial Topaz

-The three most popular colored stones, ruby, sapphire, and emerald, also have names for particularly high-quality stones.
+The three most popular colored stones, ruby, sapphire, and emerald, all have names attached to them, especially if they are of high quality.
 Stones with these special names have high market value and are traded at high prices.

 *There are many appraisal agencies around the world, but some are more likely to issue special designations.
-Since standards vary by appraisal agency, we recommend purchasing one that comes with an appraisal certificate from a reputable appraisal agency.
+Since standards vary depending on the appraisal agency, we recommend purchasing one that comes with an appraisal certificate from a reputable appraisal agency.

 ピジョンブラッドルビー Pigeon Blood Ruby

-Ruby is a representative colored stone that everyone knows.
-Only the "red" version of the same mineral is called ruby, and the other colors are called sapphires.
-Among them, only rubies with high transparency and a deep, beautiful red color are called pigeon blood, and their value increases dramatically.
+Ruby is a well-known colored stone.
+Only the "red" variety of the same mineral is called ruby, and all other colors are called sapphires.
+Among them, only rubies with high transparency and a deep, beautiful red color are called pigeon's blood, and their value increases dramatically.
 Furthermore, unheated stones from Myanmar (formerly Burma) are traded at the highest prices.

 宝石自体の魅力 Royal Blue Sapphire/Cornflower Sapphire

 Sapphires come in a variety of colors, including pink, orange, yellow, and violet, in addition to blue.
 The most representative of these is blue sapphire.
-Among them, a strong, vivid, deep blue is named "royal blue" and is considered to be the highest quality.
-Sapphires that are lighter and more vivid than royal blue are named "cornflower."
-These are also traded at a higher price than regular blue sapphires.
+Among them, a strong, vivid, deep blue is called "royal blue" and is considered to be of the highest quality.
+Sapphires that are brighter and more vibrant than royal blue are called "cornflower."
+These also fetch higher prices than regular blue sapphires.
 Like rubies, unheated stones from Myanmar (formerly Burma) are even more valuable.

 宝石自体の魅力 Oil-free emerald

 Emeralds are gemstones with many inclusions.
-Therefore, impregnation treatment is applied to make the inclusions less noticeable and increase transparency.
+Therefore, they are impregnated to make the inclusions less noticeable and increase transparency.
 Most emeralds are impregnated, but non-oil emeralds are beautiful even without this treatment.
-They are quite rare and more durable, so their price increases dramatically.
+They are extremely rare and more durable, so their price rises dramatically.
 If they are from Colombia, their value increases even more.

 We also publish column articles about colored stones.